gambe-ro/lobsters-twitter-bot/README.md

-# Lobste.rs Twitter Bot
+# Lobste.rs bots

-This bot has been created for [Gambe.ro](https://gambe.ro), the italian Lobsters fork, and tweets the newest story posted on every Lobste.rs-compatible website that exposes at least a JSON page.
+These bots have been created for [Gambe.ro](https://gambe.ro), the italian Lobsters fork.
+They fetch the newest stories from a Lobste.rs-compatible website and push them to various platforms (currently Twitter and Telegram).

-The first thing you need to run the bot it's to go to [dev.twitter.com](https://dev.twitter.com) and create an Application, that must be able to Read and Write tweets.
-Go to your app's page, in the "Keys and tokens" tab, then copy the parameters you see in `twitter.env`, as follows.
+## Configuring

+Edit the `.env` file like this:

 ```
-cat twitter.env << STOP
 # URL to fetch JSON from (es. https://lobste.rs/newest.json)
 JSON_URL=...
 # Twitter app parameters